MagicStack/MagicPython/README.md

 # MagicPython

-This is a package with preferences and syntax highlighter for cutting edge Python 3.
-The syntax is compatible with
+This is a package with preferences and syntax highlighter for cutting edge Python 3 (although Python 2 is well supported too).
+The syntax is compatible with [Sublime Text](http://www.sublimetext.com).
-[Sublime Text](http://www.sublimetext.com).
 It is meant to be a drop-in replacement for the default Python package.

 The main motivation behind this package was the difficulty of using modern